abdrahmansoltan/Learning-Notes/Node.js/4-Node-Sequrity&Authentication.md

   - you can't put a `hash` input and get a `string` output
   - you can only put a `string` and get out a `hash`
 - `Bcrypt` is a very common library for password hashing in web apps
+  - when hashing, it usually has an argument for the `cost` of hashing (how cpu-intensive is the hashing process)

 ---